KooperL/sneakers/readme.md

 Find html files in `templates/`.
 Note that html files apart from `index.html` are build on top of `base.html` which is used as a header/navbar.<br><br>
 Python scripts, used to help build webpages are in the `scripts/` folder.
 To keep things organised, more subfolders are used along with `__init__.py` files to keep the imports simple and readable.

-# Example
-In this example, `test1` is used as the placeholder name.The site path `http://localhost/test1/`, the template being called `test1.html` and the 'product id' name 'test1' don't have to share the same name.